The Boulevard Show House: Ask the Experts with Blue River Custom Builders

 LU: What advice do you have for people wanting to renovate a historic home like the Boulevard Show House?

 BR: Expect the unexpected.
 We’ve discovered everything from unidentifiable animals and termite-ridden subfloors to the most unique and interesting floor tile on the front porch.
 (That made Laura excited!)
 Expect some good and some stressful surprises throughout the process.
 Another thing I tell clients wanting to renovate is to budget more than you planned.
 It’s better to be prepared to put more money and time into your project at the beginning.

 LU: Great!
 Could you tell us a little about Blue River Custom Builders?

-Also, regarding the Show House, I’m so glad we were asked to be a part of this project.
+BR: Yes, at Blue River we believe that honesty, integrity, and trust are the guiding principles for every project.
+They guide our daily decisions and help us ensure that each home is built correctly.
+We will stand behind them for years to come.
+I’m glad we were asked to be a part of this project.
 It has been such a great experience for our company.
-I have done renovations like this before and I actually cut my teeth remodeling houses, so this has been fun.
-I am not scared to really dive in and take on these historic renovations.
-It is a cool project and Laura and Michael have been great to work with.
-It’s nice working with a creative mind that really understands and knows the industry like Laura does.
-So I’m excited for the finished product next Spring.
+I’ve done renovations like this before and I started out remodeling houses, so this has been fun.
+I’m not afraid to dive in and take on these historic renovations.
+It’s a cool project and Laura and Michael have been great to work with.
+It’s nice working with a creative mind that understands and knows the industry like Laura does.
+I’m excited to see the finished product next spring.